 Entrees for a Healthy Mind: Fish and Turkey

 Fatty fish is one of the most potent sources of protein we can consume to help support healthy brain function.
 They’re chock full of omega-3 fatty acids, which helps decrease the risk of Alzheimer’s Disease.
-People aged 65 and older who ate fish three or more times a week had a 26% decline in their risk of dementia.
+People aged 65 and older who ate fish two or more times a week were at lower risk of developing dementia.
 Some examples of fatty fish include:

 The consumption of these fish can also decrease your risk of a stroke.
 In fact, adding these fish to your diet can also help increase your memory as you age.
 Because fatty fish contain the mineral selenium, consuming them can also help keep your mood balanced.
 Diets low in selenium correlate with higher instances of depression, leading researchers to surmise that maintaining a higher level of the mineral can help support mental health.

 If you’re not a fan of seafood, turkey is another adequate source of selenium, proven to help boost mood.
 While turkey’s tryptophan content has long been infamous for causing the all-too-familiar Thanksgiving Day food coma, tryptophan is actually quite misunderstood.
 Instead of making you tired all on its own, it produces serotonin, an anti-depressant that helps regulate your sleep cycles.
 Without tryptophan, the brain cannot produce serotonin, which helps with memory, transmitting impulses between nerves, sense of well-being and mood balance.

 Sides for a Healthy Mind: Broccoli and Beans